wenwenmin/STMVGAE/README.md

 * consensus_clustering: Consensus clustering to integrate diverse results.
 * SVGs: Spatially variant gene (SVGs) identification.

-## Getting started
-We provide slices of the DLPFC dataset.
-We have encapsulated the STMVGAE training process into the run.ipynb file.
-You only need to enter the correct file path to run it.
-If you need programs to run other downstream tasks, please contact us via email: 83024551@qq.com.

 ## System environment
 scanpy == 1.9.2
 scipy == 1.10.1